vmware-archive/gfxd-demo/README.md

 Although sensor data is recorded per second, the smallest aggregation is 5 minutes, thus each row in `load_averages` represents the average load for a given 5-minute slice, per weekday, per unique plug.
 Slices are numbered 0-287.

+As data is constantly streaming in, the `raw_sensor` table can only hold a certain amount of in-memory or operational data.
+In order that the data does not overflow memory, old data is evicted with an eviction clause:

+    eviction by criteria (expired(timestamp, 600) = 1)
+    eviction frequency 600 seconds

+Here a function called `expired` is being called every 10 minutes in order to evict data which is older than 10 minutes.

 The schema also defines the HDFS store used by the `raw_sensor` table to stream data to Hadoop, which will later be used by the MapReduce job.

     CREATE HDFSSTORE sensorStore